yanniboi/simplytest/README.txt

   therefore the project pages are parsed for getting data of unknown projects (projects that were not imported initially by XML).
 Also the list of current heads and tags is parsed from the drupal.org repository viewer.
+  Config: /admin/simplytest/project
-  Config: /admin/simplytest/projects
+  List: /admin/simplytest/projects

 ## simplytest_launch
-  Provides the "simplytest launcher" block.
+  Provides the basic submission form.
-  The probably most important block with an autocomplete textfield an a project version select bock.
+  Contains the probably most important form with an autocomplete textfield and a project version selection.
   Also handles flood protection, configure: /admin/simplytest/flood

+## simplytest_advanced
+  Extends the basic submission form with the possibility to add additional modules/themes and apply patches on the selected main project.
+  Config: /admin/simplytest/advanced

 ## simplytest_submissions
   Manages the submissions made through the launcher.
   Config: /admin/simplytest/submission
-  Submission monitor: /admin/simplytest/monitor
+  Submission monitor: /admin/simplytest/submissions/monitor

 ## simplytest_progress
   Provides a progress bar, showing the current state of a submission.
-  (Based on Batch API, tough it wasn't good for observing states).
+  (Based on Batch API, unfortunately it was not good for observing states).

+## simplytest_servers
+  Manages the available servers, their selections and the execution of commands It basically generates a submission configuration file and transfers it to the selected sandbox server.
+The build shellscript will be executed which builds the sandbox environment for the project specified in the submission configuration file (more information about the worker server site and scripts can be found at ./scripts/README.txt).
+  Config: /admin/simplytest/servers

 ## simplytest_sponsors
   Provides two "sponsor" blocks.
   - Block "simplytest sponsors - sponsor list":
     Shows a list of all sponsors by small logos below the submission block.
   - Block "simplytest sponsors - advertisement":
-    Shows a random advertisement of one of the sponsors.
+    Shows a slideshow of sponsor advertisement in random order.
   The list of sponsors, their order, logo and advertisement is configurable at:
     /admin/simplytest/sponsors